romilly/explorer-hat-examples/README.md

 ## Warning

-The examples in this repository rely on the Pimoronmi library for the Explorer Hat.
+The examples in this repository rely on the Pimoroni library for the Explorer Hat.
-I believe that the library will need to be updated for the Raspberry Pi 5 and the latest version of the OPerating SYstem.
+I believe that the library will need to be updated for the Raspberry Pi 5 and the latest version of the Operating SYstem.

 As soon as I have any information about the timescale for the update I will share it here and on X.

-If you're using and earlier model of the Pi, and are not using the lateest version of the Operating system, everything here should work.
+If you're using an earlier model of the Pi, and are not using the latest version of the Operating system, everything here should work.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K61CLW1)